 Box 22: Number of entries requested – Check more than two.
 Your printed visa will show “MULTI” in the box listed Number of Entries.
 The main reason you will request this type of visa is because your TIE (Foreigner’s Identity Card) won’t be ready by the time your first round of vacations come up.
 You will be covered on each entry and exit from Spain while your student stay card is being made and your visa form is still valid.
 (Normally up to December or January of the following year).

 Box 23: Postal Address of Applicant in Spain – A lot of first-time student visa applicants are super confused by this line on the application form.
 Keep in mind that never, under any circumstances, is it OK (or recommended) to say yes to, wire a deposit for or sign a contract for an apartment when you have never looked at it or visited that city before!
 The simpler way to fill out this box is to put the address of your school.
 The Consulate won’t be contacting them directly to see if you can actually live there so don’t worry.
-Another thing other applicants have done is put the address of the AirBnb where they’re staying temporarily.
+Another thing other applicants have done is put the address of the Airbnb where they’re staying temporarily.
 I put the address of my elementary school and I had no issues, so I recommend doing this.

 Skip Boxes 24-27.
 You won’t be issued a Foreign National Identity Number (NIE) until you have been granted the visa, so don’t worry about this box.
 In my experience, the NIE (as it shall now be known for you) is listed on the visa the Consulate affixes to your passport.
 So, just file this information away for the future.

-Box 28: Data (Contact info) of educational establishment – Put the name and address of your school.
+Box 28: Data (Contact info) of the educational establishment – Put the name and address of your school.
 It should start with CEIP (Centro de Educación Infantil y Primaria), IES (Instituto de Educación Superior) or EOI (Escuela Oficial de Idiomas).
 I’ve listed the acronyms out just for your own information as I know these might look strange to you being a first-time applicant.
 For the Intended Start and Intended Finish dates, list the exact dates that are on your letter of appointment (carta de nombramiento).
 If you’re in Madrid and working for the Comunidad or Ministry, the start date should be the first Monday in October and the finish date, approximately June 30th.
-All other regions end on May 31st, unless otherwise specified on your letter.
+All other regions end on May 31st unless otherwise specified in your letter.
 (Skip the remaining boxes that ask for more information if applying as a minor.)

 Remember, this form is free, but you will have to print it out.